 The camellia is a woody shrub which tends to bloom in the cooler months of fall through early spring.
 One of the things I love most about the shrub is how the dark glossy green leaf complements the colorful rose-shaped bloom.
-Camellia blooms range in a variety of colors, from whites, yellows, pinks, reds and bicolored flowers, the blooms can reach up to 5 inches in diameter.
+Camellia blooms range in a variety of colors, from whites, yellows, pinks, reds, and bicolored flowers, the blooms can reach up to five inches in diameter.

 Due to their dense foliage, landscapers often implement camellias into hedges, use them as anchoring plants, or even highlight them as a stand-alone shrub.

 How to Plant Outside

 Select a good planting location for your camellia shrub, they prefer to grow in a partially shaded to full-sun location with well-draining soil.

 Prepare a hole for the camellia.
 Dig the hole one and a half times as deep, and twice as wide as the current pot.

 Remove the camellia from the pot and gently spread the roots apart.

 Combine the soil from the hole with a generous amount of peat moss or compost.

 Set the camellia in the hole and backfill with dirt mixture.
 Add enough dirt to fill surround the roots, making sure to keep the shrub at about the same soil height as it was planted in the pot.
 Don’t allow the base of the trunk to go below the soil line.

 Apply at least two inches of mulch around the base of the shrub to help keep moisture levels high.